Code-Institute-Submissions/chapelizod_milestone1/README.md

 # Chapelizod Visitor Information

 Chapelizod is a small village close to Dublin city center in Ireland.
-With many historical featues, it is a relativly large tourist attraction compared to other similar sized towns in Ireland.
+With many historical features, it is a relatively large tourist attraction compared to other similar sized towns in Ireland.

 "Chapelizod Visitor Information" is a website that aims to provide information to potential visitors to the town, so that they may plan their visit.
-Travel information such as bus routes is prvided.
+Travel information such as bus routes is provided.
 The site features photographs of historical buildings and places of interest that a tourist may decide they want to see.
 The website provides podcasts that give historical information that should make visitors trips more interesting.
 Social media links to the town